Scott Edinburgh

 How Does the Executive Assessment Differ from the GMAT and GRE?

 That said, if you do not want your EA scores sent to your target schools, GMAC suggests that you do not select any schools or programs before your appointment.
 You can instead add more schools or programs to a score appointment afterwards.
+There is no limit to the number of programs that you can select.

-The Executive Assessment is also a shorter test so if you have limited time, you may want to explore whether the EA could be right for you.
+The Executive Assessment is also a shorter test, so if you have limited time, you may want to explore whether the EA could be right for you.

 What Should Executive Assessment Prep Entail?